What is a TTL computer?

 My question isn’t in here?

-Contact us through any of the means listed on the contact page.
+Contact us through any of the means listed on this page below (“FIND US”).

 These aren’t all really frequently asked questions, are they?